NationalSecurityAgency/skills-docs/docs/dashboard/install-guide.md

 ## Configuration

-Out of the box dashboard comes packaged with smart defaults that are designed to work well for development and prototyping.
-To start customizing configuration properties create ``application.properties`` file under either:
+Out of the box the dashboard comes packaged with smart defaults that are designed to work well for development and prototyping.
+To start customizing configuration properties create a ``application.properties`` file under either:

 - A /config subdirectory of the current directory OR
 - The current directory.

-``application.properties`` contain application specific properties, for example database configuration:
+``application.properties`` contains application specific configuration, for example database configuration:

 ```
 spring.datasource.url=jdbc:postgresql://localhost:5432/skills